ninabondar/epigma/README.md

 ## Epigma
-This is a basic training clone of Figma - an online SVG editor with rich functionality.
+This is a training clone of Figma - an online SVG editor with reduced yet rich functionality.

 ## Motivation
 It first appeared as a training educational project for university course of web development, however now is striving to become something more helpful, still holding the features of an svg editor and remaining a functional style project.